mladenkn/social-network-asp-net-core-example/README.md

 # social-network

+This is a social network application built with ASP.NET Core.

 Besides just ASP.NET Core, I have also used Entity Framework Core 2, Identity, and plain JavaScript.
 Solution is split into many projects, as in Clean/Onion architecture.